-Workload indicator view depends on a current calendar view, users involvement and work hours in day.
-If the scope is changed to from a default one week scope view to Two Weeks, Month – Weekly, then a different view will load:
+The workload indicator view depends on a current calendar view, users’ involvement, and work hours in a day.
+If the scope is changed from a default one-week scope view to Two Weeks, Month – Weekly, then a different view will load:

-It simple in use : red hours – person is overloaded, yellow – under loaded, green ones – everything is fine.
+It simple in use: red hours – a person is overloaded, yellow – underloaded, green ones – everything is fine.

 It’s possible to configure a global full-time capacity for most employees, but it’s also possible to create separate involvement plans for part-time workers or simply for people that work different hours.

-for a part-time involvement the workload should correspond to the number of working hours specified in Configuration settings.
-If a person is a contractor with 4 hours workload, his or her manager should not schedule JIRA tickets with total remaining time estimate more than 4 hours per one day.
+for part-time involvement, the workload should correspond to the number of working hours specified in Configuration settings.
+If a person is a contractor with 4 hours workload, his or her manager should not schedule JIRA tickets with a total remaining time estimate of more than 4 hours per day.

-There are two ways on how a workload can be calculated:
+There are two ways of how a workload can be calculated:

 Balance mode equally distributes hours for a set period.
 This is a default calculation mode.